 Your organization’s RIM program must also ensure compliance with Federal Records Management laws.
 If not, you could face fines or other legal consequences.
 Stay informed on new legislation and update your stakeholders and procedures accordingly.
 A RIM partner is especially useful in navigating the law and guaranteeing compliance.

 A records management program can only be successful if the people in your organization are actually comfortable using it.
-Employee training is a crucial ingredient in getting the most out of your RIM program.
+Employee training is a crucial ingredient in getting the most out of your information management program.
 Assess whether staff members are engaging with procedures and protocols.
 If not, take a step back and evaluate why engagement is low.
 Make sure all employees have been adequately trained and understand their responsibilities.

 In large organizations, accountability can be an issue.
 Your RIM program needs a human face—staff that can be counted on to promptly solve problems and provide training.
 Make it clear to stakeholders who is in charge of your program and who they can contact for assistance with records management issues.
 Once your team is in place, make sure they have the resources they need to do their jobs effectively.